Yashwanth414/Yashwanth-s-4NI24EC414/README.md

 ![image](https://github.com/user-attachments/assets/bb1c591b-4d3a-4344-b2f2-80372af8567a)

-The length and width of the NMOS and PMOS tranistor as shown in the below figure
+The length and width of the NMOS and PMOS as shown in the below figure

 ![image](https://github.com/user-attachments/assets/283c39f0-5eea-4292-a833-91b5da308a6b)